drdebivre/Thesis_EMIclass/README.md

 * utils.py

-Contains self-written functions that are called in the analyses
+Contains self-written functions that are called in the analyses.